evancz/guide.elm-lang.org/book/effects/http.md

 Good!

-In this example uses The Elm Architecture, just like we have seen in all the previous examples.
+This example uses The Elm Architecture, just like we have seen in all the previous examples.
 The new parts are all because we are using the [`elm/http`][http] and [`elm/url`][url] packages.
 We will talk about all that after you look through the code a bit:

 [http]: https://package.elm-lang.org/packages/elm/http/latest
 [json]: https://package.elm-lang.org/packages/elm/json/latest